-We next assessed the MAGs for photoautotrophy, expecting to find differences between our two study sites based on the observed contrasts in the functional marker gene analysis (Figure 2).
+We next assessed the MAGs for photoautotrophy, expecting to find differences between our two study sites based on the observed contrasts in the functional marker gene analysis (Figure 2, Data S6).
 In Lake Mendota, the majority of MAGs encoding phototrophic pathways were classified as Cyanobacteria.
 These populations contained genes encoding enzymes in the CBB pathway.
 In Trout Bog, most MAGs encoding phototrophy were classified as Chlorobium clathratiforme, a species of Chlorobiales widespread in humic lakes (Karhunen et al., 2013).
 The Chlorobiales MAGs in Trout Bog contained genes encoding citrate lyase and other key enzymes in the reductive tricarboxylic acid (TCA) cycle, an alternative carbon fixation method commonly found in green sulfur bacteria such as Chlorobi (Kanao et al., 2002; Tang & Blankenship, 2010).
-As Chlorobium is a strictly anaerobic lineage, the presence of citrate lyase in these populations may explain why this gene was observed more frequently in metagenomes from Trout Bog’s hypolimnion.
-These photoautotrophs from both lakes also contained genes potentially encoding nitrogen fixation.
-The co-occurrence of fixation pathways in these populations are especially interesting given their relatively high abundance in their respective lakes.

-The reductive TCA cycle is the only carbon fixation pathway known to be active in cultured representatives of Chlorobiales, butwe found genes annotated as the RuBisCO large subunit (rbcL) were observed in some of the Chlorobiales MAGs.
+Although we found genes annotated as the RuBisCO large subunit (rbcL) in some of the Chlorobiales MAGs, the reductive TCA cycle is the only carbon fixation pathway known to be active in cultured representatives of Chlorobiales.
 Homologs of rbcL have been previously identified in isolates of Chlorobium, and were associated with sulfur metabolism and oxidative stress (Hanson & Tabita, 2001).
-Inspection of the neighborhoods of genes annotated as rbcL in the Chlorobiales MAGs revealed genes putatively related to rhamnose utilization, LPS assembly, and alcohol dehydrogenation, but no other CBB pathway enzymes.
-Given this information, it seems likely that this rbcL homolog encodes a function other than carbon fixation in the Chlorobiales MAGs.
+Given this information, it seems likely that this rbcL homolog encodes a function other than carbon fixation in our Chlorobiales MAGs.
+MAGs affiliated with Cyanobacteria in Mendota and Chlorobi in Trout Bog also possessed genes encoding diazotrophy, providing a link between carbon and nitrogen fixation.
+As both Chlorobi and Cyanobacteria are often abundant members of freshwater communities (Eiler & Bertilsson, 2004; Peura et al., 2012), their fixation capabilities may be relevant even at the ecosystem scale.

 The potential for photoheterotrophy via the aerobic anoxygenic phototrophic pathway was identified in several MAGs from all lake environments, especially from epilimnia, based on the presence of genes annotated as pufABCLMX, puhA, and pucAB encoding the core reaction center RC-LH1 (Martinez-Garcia et al., 2012).
-Betaproteobacteria and Gammaproteobacteria, particularly MAGs classified as Burkholderiales, most often contained these genes, although they were not broadly shared across the phylum (Figure 2).
+Betaproteobacteria and Gammaproteobacteria, particularly MAGs classified as Burkholderiales (including PnecC, LD28, and Zwartia alpina), most often contained these genes, although they were not broadly shared across the phylum (Figure 2).
 As aerobic anoxygenic phototrophy has previously been associated with freshwater Proteobacteria (Martinez-Garcia et al., 2012), these results are not surprising.
-Unexpectedly, an Acidobacteria MAG from the Trout Bog epilimnion also contained genes suggesting aerobic anoxygenic phototrophy.
+However, an Acidobacteria MAG from the Trout Bog epilimnion also contained genes suggesting AAP, which to our knowledge has not previously been found in this phylum.

 Another form of photoheterotrophy previously identified in freshwater is the use of light-activated proteins such as rhodopsins (Martinez-Garcia et al., 2012).
-We observed genes encoding rhodopsins in MAGs from each lake environment, but more frequently in Actinobacteria and Bacteroidetes MAGs from Lake Mendota (Figure 2).
-Trout Bog, especially the hypolimnion, harbored fewer, less diverse MAGs encoding rhodopsins than those from Lake Mendota.
+We observed genes encoding rhodopsins in MAGs from each lake environment, but more frequently in Actinobacteria and Bacteroidetes MAGs from Mendota (Figure 2).
+Trout Bog, especially the hypolimnion, harbored fewer, less diverse MAGs encoding rhodopsins than those from Mendota.

-Complex Carbon Degradation

-Biopolymers in freshwater can be either autochthonous (produced within the lake, ex. algal polysaccharides) or allochthonous (imported from the surrounding landscape, ex. cellulose).
-Organic carbon in freshwater is often classified as either autochthonous or allochthonous carbon, but this distinction has little relevance for organotrophic bacteria.
-For example, there is substantial overlap in the molecular composition of algal exudates, cellulose degradation intermediates, and photochemical degradation products (Bertilsson & Tranvik, 1998; Ramanan et al., 2015).
-One-carbon compounds such as methane are produced in the lake (therefore autochthonous), but they are also produced from decomposition of allochthonous carbon.
-We therefore found it more informative to categorize the carbon degradation pathways observed in our dataset by type of metabolism rather than carbon origin.
+Glycoside Hydrolases